5 Essential Oils for Post Traumatic Growth

 If your body is holding onto physical toxins, it makes it harder to release toxic thoughts and emotions.

-I interpret this to mean that in order to move through trauma and loss, you need to address what is keeping you stuck on both a physical and emotional level.
+I interpret this to mean that to move through trauma and loss, you need to address what is keeping you stuck on both a physical and emotional level.
 This means detoxifying the body.

 3. Build Parasympathetic Tone

-Trauma throws our body into the survival fight, flee or freeze state.
-The reason PTSD takes most people downhill is that they stay stuck in this state – either retriggering constant fight or flight and feeling anxious and overwhelmed, or frozen and literally stuck in a perpetual trauma cycle, which is why some grieving moms are still crying every day 20 years after the initial blow.
+Trauma throws our body into the survival fight, flee, or freeze state.
+The reason PTSD takes most people downhill is that they stay stuck in this state – either retriggering constant fight or flight and feeling anxious and overwhelmed, or frozen and stuck in a perpetual trauma cycle, which is why some grieving moms are still crying every day 20 years after the initial blow.
 Read More about your freeze response HERE.

 4. Release Negative Emotions

 Essential oils can be powerful tools to help heal unresolved emotions.
 The sense of smell links directly to the amygdala in the Limbic Lobe of the brain, which stores and releases emotional trauma.
-Smell has a direct route to the limbic system, as it is physically located near the olfactory bulb, and often can mobilize long forgotten memories and emotions.
+Smell has a direct route to the limbic system, as it is physically located near the olfactory bulb, and can often mobilize long-forgotten memories and emotions.

 To support the gentle release of unresolved emotions, consider the following blends: